Serious Dog Corrections

 Finding An Answer: So, what are you going to do with a dog that isn’t doing what you want them to do?
 The first thing to do isn’t search the internet for answers.
 You aren’t going find them there.
 The advice you do find will be the free stuff from people who aren’t professionals.
 The stuff you won’t find is the proper methods that professionals use because they sell that information.
 You should be locating someone good to work with, and paying them to analyze the situation and to help you find a way to work with whatever your dog is or isn’t doing.
 The next thing to do is cool off.
 If you are angry with your dog, you are about to do something abusive.
 Lastly, ask yourself: do I really have a well trained dog?
 You probably don’t.
 And even if you do, you’ve run out of answers and now need to consult with someone that knows more than you do.

 Is there a place for a serious correction?
-Almost always, the answer is “no”.
+“Yes” and “no”.
+Generally, we can use soft corrections, such as an “Ah”, or to remove a reward for an undesired behavior… after we fix the relationship with the dog.
 People that work with me notice that I use a very light touch when training dogs.
 If a dog needs a serious correction, it isn’t going to be done out of anger.
 It is going to be well thought out, lots of other foundation training will be done first, and before we go to the next level it is going to be explained to the owner.
 The trainer’s years of experience then come into play – this solution has worked well with other similar dogs in similar situations in the past.
 If I’m doing the training, we will set up the problem and correct the dog properly.
 If the foundation work was properly done, then the correction will work.
 If the foundation work is skipped, then the same correction with that same dog would be considered unfair and it won’t work.
 The idea isn’t to inflict pain or to scare the dog.
 The idea isn’t to punish the dog.
 The idea is to teach an alternate behavior in that circumstance.
 There is a great possibility that a serious correction will backfire if you don’t know what you are doing.
 So my advice is to look for better solutions.
 Many times the best answers turn out to not involve corrections at all.
 That’s what any good dog trainer does.
 They try to find ways to avoid using serious, hard corrections because they know they aren’t the magic solution, and they don’t always work.
 You want to think out a workable plan, not find a way to use your last resort training tools.

 Many people are looking for a quick fix.
 I spoke to a guy the other day that wondered if we could train his dog with fewer lessons.
 He didn’t want to do the work.
 I told him I wouldn’t do it that way.
 It wouldn’t be fair to the dog.
 The guy was lazy and wasn’t thinking about what was best for the welfare of his dog.
 He just wanted it all done, quick, easy.
 He didn’t care how.
 He was ready to use any method, including electric collars on his untrained dog.
 I haven’t heard back from him, either.
 I’m sure he found someone to punish his dog for 30 pieces of silver.
 I feel bad for the dog.
 Sometimes these types call me back, months later, reminding me of our conversation.
 Then, I hear how they paid some unqualified trainer to abuse their dog, and they still are having problems, they wish they hadn’t hired that other guy, and now I’ve got to go in and fix not only the problem but whatever else was inflicted on the dog.